Medieval, Chaucer, Gender, Sexuality, Manuscripts, Obscenity, Sexual Violence, Education

 Carissa M. Harris’s research and teaching focus on gender and sexuality in medieval England and Scotland.
 She earned her Ph.D. from Northwestern University and her B.A. from Washington University in St. Louis.
 In 2016, she won Temple’s CLA Distinguished Faculty Teaching Award.
 Her research has been supported by fellowships from the Ford Foundation, the Woodrow Wilson Foundation, and the Institute for Advanced Study.

-Dr. Harris is on research leave at the Institute for Advanced Study in Princeton beginning in September 2020.
+Dr. Harris is on research leave at the Institute for Advanced Study beginning in September 2020.

 “Pastourelle Fictionalities.”
 New Literary History 50.1 (Winter 2020): 239-42.